symbolicdata/symbolicdata.github.io/CASN.markdown

 We plan to build a [first prototype](http://symbolicdata.org/CASN) to technically support such a social network upon the [Xodx implementation](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig) of the [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by Sebastian Tramp (U Leipzig).

-For the moment we set up an [xodx instance](http://symbolicdata.org/CASN) served by a second OntoWiki (not yet available by Linked Data standards) running on a second Virtuoso store that contains
+For the moment we set up an [xodx instance](http://symbolicdata.org/xodx) served by a [second OntoWiki](http://symbolicdata.org/casn) running on a second Virtuoso store that contains

 -   informations about upcoming conferences
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/tagungsankuendigungen/) in the Wordpress based site of the CA Fachgruppe